cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-5.rst

 .. contents:: :depth: 2

-Step 1.
-Leg Assembly
+Step 1.Stand High Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * Make 1 more left leg and 1 more right leg using instructions in lab 2, however, do not attach the "base" motor

 Step 2.
-Bulkhead assembly
+Deploy Stand High Policy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. raw:: html